 - You do not need to notify the immigration court in advance of your visit.
-You are, however, encouraged to contact EOIR's Office of Communications and Legislative Affairs to coordinate your visit. - EOIR does not control entry to the detention facilities in which immigration courts are located.
-As such, please contact DHS or the detention facility you plan to visit to learn of any security clearance requirements for entry to the building. - Using cameras or recording devices in courtrooms or other EOIR space is prohibited. - When courtroom space is limited, media representatives have priority over the general public.
+You are, however, encouraged to contact EOIR's Communications and Legislative Affairs Division to coordinate your visit. - EOIR does not control entry to the detention facilities in which immigration courts are located.
+As such, please contact the appropriate DHS Immigration and Customs Enforcement public affairs office (based on the location of the detention facility you want to visit) at least two business days in advance to learn of any security requirements for entry to the building.
+This advance notice will allow facility personnel sufficient time to process your visit request and to arrange for an escort. - Using cameras or recording devices in courtrooms or other EOIR space is prohibited. - When courtroom space is limited, media representatives have priority over the general public.